 We train for many years to attain Chartered Status and are experienced in varied psychological theories and therapeutic models.
 First, we gain an undergraduate degree in psychology, usually followed by several years of relevant work experience and further postgraduate study.

 Clinical Psychologists then undertake a doctorate in clinical psychology.
 We continue training and specialising throughout their careers.
 This helps clinical psychologists to provide a number of therapy approaches.
-I have specialised, with further training, in Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing Therapy (EMDR), Mindfulness, Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (ACT).
+I have specialised, with further training, in Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing Therapy (EMDR), Mindfulness and Acceptance and Commitment Therapy (ACT).